Ittismita/Data-Analytics-Projects/Analysis and Visualization of P&L Data in Excel Project/README.md

 ## 2. Looked up Source Data, Calculated Margins and Growth Rates

-1. Utilized nested lookups -> Considered two criteria : financial items and period under analysis -> Used INDEX, MATCH, MATCH combination
+1. Utilized nested lookups -> Considered two criteria : financial items and period under analysis -> Used INDEX, MATCH (returned the row number), MATCH (returned the column number) combination
+2. Added a minus sign before the costs ->Used Custom format (####;####) to hide the negative signs -> for accurate summing up of subtotals -> Used SUM function for calculating Revenue.
+3. Used INDEX MATCH MATCH combination to fill up other cells.
+4. Added other considerables to the report -> to understand the firm's Gross Profit and EBIT margins andtheir five-year revenue growth rate -> Used CAGR to measure the revenue growth rate.
+5. Cross-checked using data from source sheet.
+6. Some formulas applied across the report:

+   1. Cost of Revenue = Revenue - Gross Profit
+   2. Profit % = Profit / Revenue * 100
+   3. EBIT % = EBIT / Revenue * 100
+   4. CAGR =  (Final Value(value in 2023) / Initial Value(value in 2019))<sup>1/4</sup>-1

+## 3. Created a Visualization
+1. Created a stacked column chart